hapi-server/data-specification/README.md

    ]
 }
 ```
 The identifiers must be unique within a single HAPI server.
 Also, dataset identifiers in the catalog should be stable over time.
-Including version numbers or other revolving elements (dates, processing ids, etc.) in the datasets identifiers should be avoided.
+Including rapidly changing version numbers or other revolving elements (dates, processing ids, etc.) in the datasets identifiers should be avoided.
 The intent of the HAPI specification is to allow data to be referenced using RESTful URLs that have a reasonable lifetime.

 Also, note that the identifiers can have slashes in them.

 ## info

-This endpoint provides a data header for a given dataset, including a descriptive list of the parameters in the dataset.
+This endpoint provides a data header for a given dataset.
+The header is expressed in JSON, and the focus of the header is to provide enough metadata to allow automated reading of the data content that is streamed via the `data` endpoint.
+The header must include a list of the parameters in the dataset, as well as the date range covered by the dataset.
+There are also about ten optional metadata elements for capturing other high level information such as a brief description of the dataset, the typical cadence of the data, and ways to learn more about a dataset.
+A table below lists all required and optional dataset attributes in the header.

+Servers may include additional custom (server-specific) keywords or keyword/value pairs in the header, but any non-standard keywords must begin with the prefix `x_`.

+Each parameter listed in the header must itself be described by specific metadata elements, and a separate table below describes the required and optional parameter attributes.

-By default, all the parameters are included in the header.
-A client may request a header for just a subset of the parameters.
+By default, all the parameters available in the dataset are listed in the header.
+However, a client may request a header for just a subset of the parameters.
 The subset of interest is specified as a comma separated list via the request parameter called `parameters`.
 (Note that the client would have to have obtained the parameter names from a prior request.)
 This reduced header is potentially useful because it is also possible to request a subset of parameters when asking for data (see the `data` endpoint), and a reduced header can be requested that would then match the subset of parameters in the data.
-The server must ignore duplicates in the subset list and it must order the subset of parameters according to the ordering in the original, full list of parameters.
+The server must ignore duplicates in the subset list, and the server's response must order the subset of parameters according to the ordering in the original, full list of parameters.
 This ensures that a data request for a subset of parameters can be interpreted properly even if no header is requested.
 (Although a way to write a client as safe as possible would be to always request the header, and rely on the parameter ordering in the header to guide interpretation of the data column ordering.)

-The header from the `info` request can be prepended to the data content returned from the `data` endpoint.
-When the `data` endpoint is returning a header followed by ```csv``` or ```binary``` data, the header must always end with a newline.
+Note that the `data` endpoint may optionally prepend the info header to the data stream.
+In cases where the `data` endpoint response includes a header followed by `csv` or `binary` data, the header must always end with a newline.
 This enables the end of the JSON header to be more easily detected when it is in front of a binary data response.
 One good way to detect the end of the header is calculate the number of open braces minus the number of closed braces.
 The last character in the header is the newline following the closing brace that makes open braces minus closed braces equal to zero.
 For `json` output, the header and data are all withing a single JSON entity, and so newlines are not necessary.

 **Sample Invocation**